YuriSizuku/psv-Onscripter/README.md

 - [x] make better structure by cmake
 - [x] fix bugs in new vitasdk and rendering problems
-- [ ] fix bugs for joystick and touching event
+- [x] fix bugs for joystick and touching event (this is caused by the scale ratio in y)
 - [ ] ci in github  action to automaticly build
 - [ ] support `nt2`, `nt3` script format
 - [ ] support mpeg video